Facts About Glasgow: Interesting and Strangest Facts

 Tree Stumps are Older Than the Dinosaurs in Glasgow

-Glasgow’s Fossil Grove has around eleven fossil tree stumps which are believed to have been around for 330 million years, which makes them older than dinosaurs.
-These fossil tree stumps were discovered in 1887 and to preserve them, a museum began managing them in 1889.
+Glasgow’s Fossil Grove has around eleven fossil tree stumps, which are believed to have been around for 330 million years, making them older than dinosaurs.
+These fossil tree stumps were discovered in 1887, and to preserve them, a museum began managing them in 1889.
 Interestingly, the Forest Grove is now a popular tourist attraction in Scotland.

 Glasgow’s Underground Railway System is the Third Oldest in the World

 Glasgow’s underground railway system is popularly called ‘clockwork orange’ by the locals.
 It is the only underground metro in the whole country.
-If you live in a nearby student housing in Glasgow then you ought to travel via this.
-Started in 1896, the underground railway system in Glasgow is the oldest transit in the world which runs a 10.5-kilometer loop around the city.
+If you live in a nearby student housing in Glasgow, then you ought to travel via this.
+Started in 1896, the underground railway system in Glasgow is the oldest transit system in the world, which runs a 10.5-kilometre loop around the city.
 This is one of the only metro systems in the world which hasn’t expanded from its original route.

 Glasgow Cathedral is the Only Cathedral on the Scottish Mainland to Survive the Protestant Reformation of 1560